Skip to main content

 Dispatch Automation

+Tools like project44 have demonstrated the value of real-time visibility platforms, and chatbots bring this same visibility directly to the customer conversation.
 For smaller fleets without dedicated TMS platforms, the chatbot can serve as a lightweight dispatch tool — assigning loads to drivers, collecting acceptance confirmations, and tracking pickup and delivery events through simple message exchanges.
 This is especially valuable for last-mile delivery companies, courier services, and local freight operations where the cost of enterprise TMS software is prohibitive.

 Internal chatbots deployed on WhatsApp or Telegram see extremely high adoption because drivers are already comfortable with these messaging apps.
 There is no app to download, no login to remember, and no training required — just send a message and get an answer.
 Build your driver communication flows with the AI chatbot builder and feed operational data into the AI knowledge base.